erszcz/msc-thesis/dfly-multiboot.md

 };
 ```

-As can be seen from the above listing, only fields strictly necessary
+As can be seen in the above listing, only fields strictly necessary
 to enable read support of the disklabel are included in the structure
 definition.
-This is due to two guides -- the limitations of the embedded environment
+This is due to two principles -- the limitations of the embedded environment
-that GRUB is running in, and the design decision that GRUB ought not to have
+that GRUB is running in, and the design decision that for safety and security
-write support of any on-disk data for safety and security reasons.
+reasons GRUB ought not to have write support for any on-disk data.

 The second structure is a disklabel entry, i.e. a description of a
 single partition: